A fault-tolerant non-Clifford gate for the surface code in two dimensions: Methods

+Another reason one should anticipate that we should choose $d > d'$ is because the application of noisy controlled-controlled-phase gates on the physical qubits will introduce additional errors to the system.
+Of course, the noise introduced by these entangling gates depends on the implementation of these gates.
+For the discussion here, it is simpler to remain agnostic about the physical implementation of the logical gate.
+Further work needs to be done to determine the magnitude of these sources of noise.

-\section{A just-in-time decoder}
+\subsection{A just-in-time decoder}

-The purpose of this Appendix is to prove that the non-Clifford operation will perform arbitrarily well as we scale the size of the system.
+Here we prove that the non-Clifford operation will perform arbitrarily well as we scale the size of the system provided the physical error rate on the qubits is suitably low.
 We outline an error-correction procedure as we undergo the controlled-controlled-phase operation.
 The argument requires two main components.
 We require a just-in-time decoder that controls the spread of an error during the gauge fixing, and we show that the spread errors are sufficiently small that we can correct them at a later stage.
 We first show that we can decode a spread error model globally during post processing using a renormalisation-group decoder before arguing that the error model is justified by the just-in-time decoder.

-\subsection{Notation and terminology}
+\subsubsection{Notation and terminology}

 We suppose a local error model acting on the qubits of the spacetime of the non-Clifford process.
 For suitably low error rate we can characterise the errors as occurring in small, local, well-separated regions~\cite{Grimmett99, Gacs86, Gray01}.
 The just-in-time gauge fixing decoder will spread this error.
 Given the spread is controlled, we can show that a global renormalisation-group decoder~\cite{Harrington04, Bravyi13b} will correct the errors that remain after the gauge-fixing process.
 Our argument can be regarded as an extension of the threshold theorem presented in Ref.~\cite{Bravyi13b}.
 As such, we will adopt several definitions and results presented in~\cite{Bravyi13b}.
 We will also keep our notation consistent with this work where possible.